OscarSaharoy/mrs/README.md

 !2370 [not_approved   ] Feature/zro 3622 at function frontend
 !2245 [unchecked      ] ZRO-1: add extra logging and retries for pdf generation
 ```

+To get it up and running, update the 2 lines in `src/main.rs` with your gitlab username and path to .env file containing your gitlab token.
+Then I set it up and linked it into my path using `cargo build; ln target/debug/mrs ~/bin/mrs` and I can just run it like `mrs` :)